ErickSumUp/svircuit-ui/MIGRATION.md

       inline their own copy today.
-- [x] Reconcile our extra `compress` and `hideLabel` props — `hideLabel` is how old circuit did icon-only buttons; current circuit uses a separate `IconButton`. **Kept both**: `hideLabel` is our IconButton, and Pagination depends on `compress`.
+- [x] Reconcile our extra `compress` and `hideLabel` props — `hideLabel` is how old circuit did icon-only buttons; current circuit uses a separate `IconButton`. **Kept both**: `hideLabel` is our IconButton.
+Nothing uses `compress` any more since the Pagination rewrite — it is a candidate for removal.
 - [x] Size `m` should use `--cui-border-radius-kilo` (we use `byte`), disabled primary should use `--cui-bg-accent-strong-disabled` (we use `--cui-bg-highlight-disabled`), and tertiary needs `padding-inline: 0`.